-Aurorae
+Aurorae.

 Particles from the Sun, the 'solar wind', crash through the upper atmosphere.
 As they do they energise the gas particles in the atmosphere.
 The result is a glow which we can see from Earth.
-Known in the Aurora Borealis in the northern hemisphere and Aurora Australis in the southern, you usually need to travel to extreme north or south latitudes to see it.
+Known as the Aurora Borealis in the northern hemisphere and Aurora Australis in the southern, you usually need to travel to extreme north or south latitudes to see it.
 However in recent years we have been lucky to see the northern lights from as far south as Peebles in the Borders.

-of a summer's evening.
+Comet Hale Bopp in the twilight of a summer's evening.

-Peebles, Scotland.
+A pink aurora over the hills near Peebles, Scotland.